SalesforceCommerceCloud/pwa-kit/packages/template-express-minimal/README.md

 # Express Minimal

 A bare-bones project template for apps running on Managed Runtime.

-You can use it as a starting point to build simple Express apps and APIs, or as a base on top of which to build new templates for Managed Runtime, using different frameworks.
+You can use the template as a starting point to:

+-   Build simple Express apps.
+-   Develop APIs.
+-   Add support for running different frameworks (other than React) on Managed Runtime.

 ## Setup and run